Prince Andrew gives up Duke of York title and honours ahead of Giuffre book

 In a statement released by Buckingham Palace, Andrew said that in discussion with the King and his immediate and wider family, they decided “the continued accusations about me distract from the work of His Majesty and the royal family”.

+Both the King and the Prince of Wales were consulted, with Charles said to be glad of the outcome amid hopes the decision will draw a line under a debacle, with Andrew’s banishment from royal life appearing complete.

-Andrew will remain a prince, which he has been entitled to since birth.
+Andrew will however remain a prince, which he has been entitled to since birth, and the change will not affect his daughters who will remain Princess Beatrice and Princess Eugenie.

+Sarah, Duchess of York, who split from the duke more than 30 years ago but remained one of his greatest supporters and still shares his Royal Lodge home, will revert to her maiden name Sarah Ferguson.

 The prince added: “I have decided, as I always have, to put my duty to my family and country first.
 I stand by my decision five years ago to stand back from public life.